Airodene/basepage/README.md

 # BasePage
 BasePage is a simple, easy to use template for newcomers to web design!
+(Made by newcomers to web design!)

 This project is free and open-source, so feel free to fork it!